jannebaba/design/content/about/index.md

 The mobile page looks alright except for the picture is a little bit compressed on my phone screen but i like the menu.
 Although i would like the buttons to line up horizontally instead of the way they look at the moment i'm writing this.
 I'll look into it if i have time.

+I dont know why i started writing this in english but im 25 rows in now im realizing the reports are in swedish, its kind of wierd..

+I have updated the report pages with css grid.

 # Here are some examples of cool stuff you can do:
+(this is for me)
 ```
 <!DOCTYPE html>
 <html>